New Hope (Israel): Policy

+On social issues, the party advocates for legalisation of cannabis and LGBT rights.

 Financial policy

 The party supports a partially mixed economy with a strong and partially subsidized capitalist focus.
 It advocates an expansion of the technological sector and of Israel's infrastructure, as well as supporting a reduction in the size of the country's bureaucracy.
 It also supports an expansion of Israel's social safety net, and grants for small businesses.

 Government reform

 New Hope supports term limits, with a proposal to limit the tenure of a prime minister to eight years.
 In addition, their platform includes a proposal to elect the Knesset via mixed-member representation.

 The party is also interested in increasing the powers of local government at the expense of the powers of the central government.